magneticio/vamp.io/content/resources/using vamp/breeds.md

 ```

 This shows the full (expanded) deployable with `type` and `definition`.

 Docker images are pulled by your container manager from any of the repositories configured.
-This can be private repo's but by default are the public Docker hub.
+By default that would be the public Docker hub, but it could also be a private repo.

+### Other deployables

-Running "other" artifacts such as zips or jars heavily depend on the underlying container manager.
+Running "other" artifacts such as zips or jars heavily depends on the underlying container manager.
-When Vamp is setup to run with [Marathon](https://mesosphere.github.io/marathon/), `command` (or `cmd`) deployable types can be used.
+When Vamp is set up to run with [Marathon](https://mesosphere.github.io/marathon/), `command` (or `cmd`) deployable types can be used.
 In that case [cmd](https://mesosphere.github.io/marathon/docs/rest-api.html#post-v2-apps) parameter will have value of deployable.

-For instance running a custom jar after it has been downloaded ([uris](https://mesosphere.github.io/marathon/docs/rest-api.html#uris-array-of-strings) parameter):
+#### Example breed - run a custom jar after it has been downloaded ([uris](https://mesosphere.github.io/marathon/docs/rest-api.html#uris-array-of-strings) parameter)

 ```yaml
 ---